viktorbezdek/awesome-github-projects/README.md

 ## TypeScript

+- [heyform/heyform](https://github.com/heyform/heyform) - HeyForm is an open-source form builder that allows anyone to create engaging conversational forms for surveys, questionnaires, quizzes, and polls.
+No coding skills required.
 - [triggerdotdev/trigger.dev](https://github.com/triggerdotdev/trigger.dev) - Trigger.dev is the open source background jobs platform for TypeScript.
 - [saasfly/saasfly](https://github.com/saasfly/saasfly) - Your Next SaaS Template or Boilerplate !
 A magic trip start with `bun create saasfly` .
 The more stars, the more surprises
 - [saas-js/saas-ui](https://github.com/saas-js/saas-ui) - The React component library for startups, built with Chakra UI.